logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 | 0 * 8-17 ? * MON,TUE,WED,THU,FRI *  | Every minute between 8 am to 5 pm, Monday through Friday |
 | 0 5 0 ? * * *                           | Every day at exactly 12:05 am |

 By default, trigger conditions run approximately every minute.
-If there's a lag, the alert is not checked until all data reaches Elastic.
+If there's a lag, the alert is not checked until all data is received.
 In addition, once an alert has met its condition and is triggered, it won't be checked again for the remainder of the alert trigger condition time range.

 ##### _(Optional)_ Set notification details